Phony Jody narrative continues to pollute the election and endanger the nation

 Even CTV joined the party.
 For an interview on Question Period with Wilson-Raybould and Philpott, host Evan Solomon set the mood with a rousing recitation of the Gospel According to Ste.
 Jody before launching into his role as a sounding board.
 Around the 5m30s mark, Solomon had the gall to ask Wilson-Raybould if she would be willing to return to the Liberals if Trudeau weren’t prime minister.
 Not only did this question falsely impute blame to Trudeau, but it begged the question of the Liberal Party’s even wanting them back.
 It was the Liberal caucus, not Trudeau, who demanded that the arrogant Wilson-Raybould be disciplined for leaking the Wernick interview.

-As I showed, Trudeau did nothing wrong, and the SNC-Lavalin prosecution, itself, played no part in Wilson-Raybould’s political collapse; incompetence and unethical conduct did that.
+As I showed, the SNC-Lavalin prosecution, itself, played much less of a role in Wilson-Raybould’s political collapse than did her incompetence and unethical conduct.
 Of course, no such acknowledgement by the NDP or Greens will be forthcoming.
-Instead, these parties, with conspicuous media assistance, will continue to milk the fake, anti-Trudeau narrative in the vain hope that doing so will boost their electoral chances.
-What they’re really doing, though, is corrupting the vote and helping ensure that Andrew Scheer and his Reactionary Corporatist Clowns get elected.
+Instead, these parties, with conspicuous media assistance, will continue to milk the anti-Trudeau narrative in the vain hope that doing so will boost their electoral chances.
+What they’re really doing, though, is corrupting the vote by helping ensure that Andrew Scheer and his Reactionary Corporatist Clowns get elected.

 The most that the New Democratic Party can ever hope for in any federal election is to end up supporting a minority Liberal government.
 It will never win an election both because of this country’s first-past-the-post voting system and because voter support outside of the NDP’s true-believer core is transient.
 In 2015, when it entered the election as the Official Opposition, the NDP seemed to have a realistic chance at power sharing, but voters stampeded to the Liberals and their youthful, vapid avatar as the best bet to rid the country of Stephen Harper.
 The NDP ended up losing seats and fell back to being a third-place party.